The Good and the Bad of Node.js Web App Development

 Accordingly, breaking the application logic into smaller modules, microservices, instead of creating a single, large monolithic core, you enable better flexibility and lay the groundwork for further growth.
 As a result, it is much easier to add more microservices on top of the existing ones than to integrate additional features with the basic app functionality.

-Node.js is the technology of choice when building and deploying microservices solutions, according to the recent Node.js User Survey Report.
-About a half of the respondents are already using microservice-related technologies (namely, Docker, the leading software containerization platform) to build Node.js web apps:
+Node.js is the technology of choice when building and deploying microservices solutions, according to Node.js User Survey Report 2017.
+About half of the respondents are using microservice-related technologies (namely, Docker, the leading software containerization platform) to build Node.js web apps:

 - Overnight 20 percent conversion growth in general and 98 percent mobile conversion growth